Generalization of the simplicial depth: no vanishment outside the convex hull of the distribution support: Generalization of the simplicial depth

-Note that $d_\sigma(x; P)$ is the simplicial depth of $x$ with respect to $P_{\sigma}.$ \begin{remark} The simplex enlarged $\sigma$-simplicial depth is a refinement of the simplicial depth that makes use of dependent vertices in the simplex while the distribution enlarged $\sigma$-simplicial depth benefits from independent vertices in the simplex.
-This is easily observed by realizing that
+\end{definition} We note that the simplex enlarged $\sigma$-simplicial depth is a refinement of the simplicial depth that makes use of dependent vertices in the simplex while the distribution enlarged $\sigma$-simplicial depth benefits from independent vertices in the simplex.
+It is also worth highlighting that the proposed $\sigma$-simplicial depths can have depth value zero outside a region that depends on the selected $\sigma.$ However, this does not pose any problems as it is always possible to choose $\sigma$ such that a region of interest has positive depth value.